OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 Bug fixes:

-- Fixed an issue where you might see runtime errors on Teams Toolkit extension pagg ([#7887](https://github.com/OfficeDev/TeamsFx/pull/7887))
+- Fixed an issue where you might see runtime errors on the Teams Toolkit extension page. ([#7887](https://github.com/OfficeDev/TeamsFx/pull/7887))
 - Fixed an issue where the app name is not shown properly on the scaffolding success message. ([#7839](https://github.com/OfficeDev/TeamsFx/pull/7839))
-- Fixed an issue for several how-to guides that aren't pointing to pre-release compitable versions. ([#7830](https://github.com/OfficeDev/TeamsFx/pull/7830))
+- Fixed an issue for several how-to guides that don't point to pre-release compatible versions. ([#7830](https://github.com/OfficeDev/TeamsFx/pull/7830))
-- Fixed an [issue 7410](https://github.com/OfficeDev/TeamsFx/issues/7410) where `Deploy Teams app manifest` option is missing ([#7755](https://github.com/OfficeDev/TeamsFx/pull/7755))
+- Fixed an [issue 7410](https://github.com/OfficeDev/TeamsFx/issues/7410) where the `Deploy Teams app manifest` option is missing. ([#7755](https://github.com/OfficeDev/TeamsFx/pull/7755))

 ### Feb 22, 2023

 New features:

-Updated the fundamental design of Teams Toolkit to make it configurable and transparent as much as possible, the new design allows you to:
+Updated the fundamental design of Teams Toolkit to make it configurable and transparent as much as possible.
+The new design allows you to:

 - Use existing infrastructure, resource groups, and more when provisioning.
 - Use an existing Teams app ID.